-In this section we estimate expected bounds on charge of millicharged particles using the results of the previous section.
-For thin target with $L_T \ll X_l$\footnote{Here $X_l$ is the radiation length for lepton $l = e$ or $\mu$.} the millicharge yield which originates from the $l Z \rightarrow l Z \chi \chi$ process is
+In this section we estimate expected bounds on charge of millicharged particles using the results of the Section~\ref{BASIC} and Section~\ref{Elimits}.
+For thin target with $L_T \ll X_0^\mu$ the millicharge yield, which originates from the $\mu Z \rightarrow \mu Z \chi \chi$ process, can be estimated as

 where $A$ is the atomic weight, $N_A$ is Avogadro's number, $\rho$ denotes the target density and $\sigma_{\chi \chi} $ is the the millicharged pair production cross-section (\ref{eNtoeNcc2}).

-Let us consider the case of muon beam at NA64.
 In our estimates we assume that the muon beam energy is about 100 GeV and the muon flux is about $N_{MOT}=5\cdot 10^{13}$.
 We consider lead target with thickness of $L_T=40X_0=20$ cm.
-We neglect muon energy losses in the lead target\footnote {This approximation is reasonable, because the muon energy struggling reported in~\cite{Chen:2017awl} is rather small for the beam energy range, $\left\langle dE_\mu/dz \right\rangle \approx 12.7 \cdot 10^{-3}$ GeV/cm.}.
-We assume that the energies of initial and final muons are known\footnote{ In NA64 facility with muon beam it is assumed to utilize two, upstream and downstream, magnetic spectrometers allowing for precise measurements of momenta for incident and recoiled muons, respectively~\cite{Gninenko:2014pea}.}.
-The missing energy signature can be used for the search for pair produced millicharged particles in the millicharged production reaction $\mu N \rightarrow \mu N \chi\chi $ in full analogy with the search for dark photon.
+We neglect muon energy losses in the lead target.
+Indeed, this approximation is reasonable, because the muon energy attenuation reported in~\cite{Chen:2017awl} is rather small for the beam energy range, $\left\langle dE_\mu/dz \right\rangle \approx 12.7 \cdot 10^{-3}$ GeV/cm.
+We assume that the energies of initial and final muons are known.
+In NA64 facility with muon beam it is assumed to utilize two, upstream and downstream, magnetic spectrometers allowing for precise measurements of momenta for incident and recoiled muons, respectively~\cite{Gninenko:2014pea}.
+The missing energy signature can be used for the search for pair produced millicharged particles in the millicharged production reaction $\mu N \rightarrow \mu N \chi\chi $ in a way analogous to the case of dark photon searching.

-Using the formula (\ref{Nchichi1}) for the number of produced millicharged particles and the expression ~(\ref{eNtoeNcc2}) for the production cross section, we find the expected bound on miillicharge $Q_{\chi}$.\footnote{We assume background free regime, that looks reasonable, see~\cite{Gninenko:2014pea}.} We require $N_{\chi\chi} > 2.3$ that corresponds to $90 \% CL$ exclusion limit on $Q_\chi/e$.
+Using the formula (\ref{Nchichi1}) for the number of produced millicharged particles and the expression ~(\ref{eNtoeNcc2}) for the production cross section, we find the expected bound on millicharge $Q_{\chi}$.\footnote{We assume background free regime, that looks reasonable, see~\cite{Gninenko:2014pea}.} We require $N_{\chi\chi} > 2.3$ that corresponds to $90 \% CL$ exclusion limit on $Q_\chi/e$.
 In Fig.~\ref{mQReachFig} we show the expected reach of NA64 detector for $N_{MOT}=5 \cdot 10^{13}$ muons and $N_{EOT}= 5 \cdot 10^{12}$ electrons respectively, we assume that the beam energy is $E_0=100$ GeV for both $e$- and $\mu$- modes.